AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

     ![The Quick Insights Panel notification displayed after you click the Help icon.](assets/qibuilder4.png)

-You can analyze by multiple dimensions, adding multiple metrics, and filter by combining or comparing multiple filters:
+You can analyze multiple dimensions and metrics, combine or compare filters, and specify a data range:

 ![Quick Insights Builder Result](assets/qibuilder-result.png)